memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 } > ram AT > rom  /* "> ram" is the VMA, "> rom" is the LMA */
 ```

-Note that instead of appending a section to a memory region, you could also explicity
+Note that instead of appending a section to a memory region, you could also explicitly
 specify an address like so:

 ```